OLAM CHESED:

 What is the cost?

-Please reach out to us directly with any questions related to the cost: hello@kavodvnichum.org
+We know that financial situations vary, and we remain committed to making the program accessible.
+Please reach out to us directly with any questions related to cost or financial support: hello@kavodvnichum.org

 What are the program dates?